rubygems/rfcs/text/0000-ownership-transfer.md

 A gem owner will create `ownership request` as mentioned above.
 Any user will be able to make an `ownership application` to the gems with associated `ownership request`.

 After the `ownership application` is created, any of the existing gem owners should accept the `ownership application`.
 If accepted, the requester will be added as an owner to the gem and will be notified via an email, a new `ownership` record will be created for corresponding _rubygem_ and new owner's _user_id_ and the `ownership requests` associated with the gem will be deleted.
-The user who accepts the `ownership application` will be tracked in _added_by_ column.
+The user who accepts the `ownership application` will be tracked in _approver_id_ column.
+The existing owners will get email notification about new owner being added by `ownership application` approval.
 If the gem owner declines the `ownership application`, the requester will be notified via an email of the same.

 ### Rate Limits